Research Interests

 Public Talk

 Here [link] is a description and short video of a public talk I gave on grief and mourning, as part of a Death Cafe organized by Dr. Michael Butler (University of Texas – Rio Grande Valley).
-The purpose of the talk was to create space for a public discussion of death, dying, grief, and mourning — topics that are often considered taboo for public discussion and conversation.
+The purpose of the talk was to create space for a public, philosophically-grounded discussion of death, dying, grief, and mourning — topics that are often considered taboo for public discussion and conversation.